-A full refund of all monies is made if the applicant cancels the enrollment within three (3) business days.
-After three (3) business days the application fee is non-refundable.
+A full refund of all monies is made if the applicant cancels the enrollment within three (3) business days of signing the enrollment agreement..
+After three (3) business days the registration fee is non-refundable.
 Refunds will be made within 30 days of cancellation.
 Additionally, ATA College reserves the right to delay and/or cancel a program start when the number of students scheduled to start is too small economically to start the class.
 A student may elect to accept the new start date or have all monies refunded.

-INSTITUTIONAL REFUND POLICY
+TUITION REFUND POLICY